Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1st number = Give sledgehammer rounds to killers.
 			// 2nd number = Give sledgehammer rounds to assistants.
 			// 3rd number = Give sledgehammer rounds to teammates.
+			// 4th number = Give sledgehammer rounds to assistant killers.
-			"Sledgehammer Rounds Reward"		"0,0,0"
+			"Sledgehammer Rounds Reward"		"0,0,0,0"

 			// Give special ammo as a reward to survivors.
-(Only available in Left 4 Dead 2.)
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.
+			// Note: Only available in Left 4 Dead 2.
 			// --
 			// Separate values with commas (",").
 			// --
-			// Values limit: 3
+			// Values limit: 4
 			// Character limit for each value: 1
 			// --
 			// Minimum value for each: 0